Mastercard/client-encryption-php/README.md

 ### Loading the Encryption Certificate <a name="loading-the-encryption-certificate"></a>

-A certificate resource can be created from a file by calling the `EncryptionUtils::loadEncryptionCertificate` method:
+A certificate resource can be created from a file by calling `EncryptionUtils::loadEncryptionCertificate`:
 ```php
 use Mastercard\Developer\Utils\EncryptionUtils;
 // ...